-This website uses the cookie consent technology CCM19 to obtain your consent to the storage of certain cookies on your terminal device and to document this in accordance with data protection law.
+This website uses the cookie consent technology CCM19 to obtain your consent to the storage of certain cookies on your end device and to document this in a data protection compliant manner.
 The provider of this technology is Papoo Software & Media GmbH, Auguststr.
-4, 53229 Bonn/Germany, Website: https://www.ccm19.de/ (hereinafter "Papoo").
+4, 53229 Bonn, website: https://www.ccm19.de/ (hereinafter "Papoo").

 When you enter our website, the following personal data is transferred to Papoo:

-Furthermore, CCM19 stores a cookie in your browser in order to be able to allocate the consent(s) granted or their revocation to you.
+Furthermore, CCM19 stores a cookie in your browser in order to be able to allocate the consent(s) granted to you or their revocation.
 The data collected in this way is stored until you request us to delete it, delete the CCM19 cookie yourself or the purpose for storing the data no longer applies.
 Mandatory legal storage obligations remain unaffected.

 Contract on order processing